Agnes de Castro; or, The Force of Generous Love: Plot

-Pedro secretly adores Agnes, but Elvira (who is in love with Don Pedro herself) reveals this to Constantina.
+Pedro secretly adores Agnes, but Elvira (who is in love with Pedro herself) reveals this to Constantina.
 Meanwhile, Don Alvaro (the brother of Elvira) tries to secure Agnes's affections.
 Agnes tries to leave Coimbra, but Constantina and Pedro convince her to stay.
 Constantina, Pedro and Agnes try to preserve their friendship and love for each other, but struggle with their divided affections.
 Constantina dies of grief.

-Alvaro, following King Alfonso's advice, kidnaps Agnes.
+Alvaro, following King Afonso's advice, kidnaps Agnes.
 After her death, Pedro takes his revenge by embarking on a war against his father.

 Reception

 Behn's translation was an inspiration for Catharine Trotter's tragedy of the same name, performed at the Theatre Royal in 1695 with great success.